Quick Start

 git switch -c <branch name> # Create and switch to a new branch

-git merge <branch name> # Merge a specified branch into the current branch
+git merge <branch name> # Merge the specified branch into the current branch

 git pull # Pull code from the remote repository and merge it into the current branch